pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 - Use TiDB, a MySQl-compatible HTAP database, for free.
 No need to build locally.
 - Make it easier to manage your TiDB Cloud.
-- Connect TiDB Cloud to 5000+ Apps and automate your workflows.
+- Connect TiDB Cloud to 5000+ apps and automate your workflows.

 This guide will give a high-level introduction to TiDB Cloud App on Zapier and an example on how to use it.